Dig out your passport and grab that suitcase because White & Case trainees are guaranteed a seat abroad.

 There's plenty of scope for ratcheting up responsibility levels in Singapore too.
 Churchman says: “The office does not have its own trainees, so lawyers there rely on ours as an invaluable resource.”
 One source in Singapore had this to say: “It can be quite a culture shock: the distinctions that normally exist between associates and trainees fall away and more is expected of me.”
 Trainees get to do much more than bundling and bibling, including drafting meatier documents like contracts and agreements.
-The office usually hosts four London trainees who focus on corporate/M&A, project finance or capital markets but “as it's a small office you get to work with other teams too.”
+Work tends to focus on corporate/M&A, project finance, capital markets and abitration but “as it's a small office you get to work with other teams too.”
 Trainees are likely to see a number of cross-border matters related to jurisdictions like Bangladesh, India, Indonesia, Malaysia, Myanmar, Thailand, the Philippines and Vietnam.

 Graduate recruitment partner Gareth Eagles gives his final thoughts on the opportunities trainees get abroad: “Our people want to get out there and see the world.
 We want to help them do that while at the same time stamping 'I’m a global lawyer' into their DNA at an early stage so that they develop into the senior lawyers we need.
 We were the first major international firm to guarantee an overseas seat to all trainees, and even today very few of our competitors have the vision to make the same offer.”